Codes1985/isst/README.md

   refinement, with optional permutation validation.
 - **Persistent state** in SQLite, enabling incremental surveillance ingestion against a fixed reference clustering.
+- **Enforced comparability** — the signature parameters that govern whether two signatures can be compared are stamped into the database on first write and validated on every run, so a parameter mismatch fails loudly instead of silently corrupting results (see [Reproducibility note](#reproducibility-note)).

 ## Installation